Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Conclusion

 \section{Conclusion}

-We have presented the theoretical formulation, implementation and benchmarking of triples correction to relativistic IP-EOM-CC method.
-The full IP-EOM-CCSDT and various perturbative approximation to it to is tested on a variety of test cases.
-Among the all the perturbative approximation studied in the work, the IP-EOM-CCSD(T)(a)$^\ast$ method, which includes the non-iterative triples corrections to both ground and target states, gives the best compromise between computational cost and accuracy and shows signifcant improvement over relativistic IP-EOM-CCSD method.
-It circumvents the storage of triples for both ground and target state, thereby substantially reducing the storage requirement while preserving the leading-order effects of triple excitations.
-The method scales as non-iterative $O(N^7)$, with similar storage requirement as that of ground state CCSD method.
-The floating point operation has been reduced using frozen natural spinors and CD-X2CAMF approximation.
-An FNS threshold of $10^{-5}$ gives similar accuracy as that of the untruncated canonical calculation at the fraction of computational costs.
-The use of CD and X2CAMF approximation gives almost identical result as that of the full component Dirac Coulomb Hamiltonian with significant reduction in computation timing and storage requirement.
-The newly develoed FNS-X2CAMF-IP-EOM-CCSD(T)(a)$^\ast$ can be routinely applied to atoms and small molecules and will open up door to many interesting applications in physics and chemistry.
-Work is in progress towards that direction.
+We have presented the theoretical formulation, implementation, and benchmarking of triples corrections to the relativistic IP-EOM-CC method.
+The full IP-EOM-CCSDT and several perturbative approximations to it were assessed on a representative set of test cases.
+Among all perturbative approximations studied, the IP-EOM-CCSD(T)(a)$^\ast$ method, which incorporates non-iterative triples corrections to both the ground and target states, provides the best compromise between computational cost and accuracy, and shows significant improvement over the relativistic IP-EOM-CCSD method.
+It avoids the storage of three-body amplitudes for both the ground and ionized states, thereby substantially reducing the memory footprint while preserving the leading-order effects of triple excitations.
+The method scales non-iteratively as $\mathcal{O}(N^7)$, with storage requirements comparable to those of the ground-state CCSD method.
+The number of floating-point operations is further reduced through the use of frozen natural spinors and the CD-X2CAMF approximation.
+An FNS threshold of $10^{-5}$ reproduces the results of the untruncated canonical calculation at a fraction of the computational cost.
+The CD-X2CAMF approximation yields results in close agreement with the full 4c DC Hamiltonian, with a significant reduction in both wall time and memory requirements.
+The newly developed FNS-X2CAMF-IP-EOM-CCSD(T)(a)$^\ast$ method can be routinely applied to atoms and small molecules, and opens the door to a wide range of applications in relativistic quantum chemistry and physics.
+Work towards such applications is currently in progress.